Does Homeowners Insurance Cover Water Damage From the Rain?

 Falling Trees or Debris

 A tree knocked down by lightning or high winds may crash into your roof, allowing rain to pour in.
 Since the falling tree is the cause of the opening, repairs and resulting water damage are covered.
-Homeowners insurance also covers tree removal so long as a covered peril is the cause of the fall.
+Homeowners insurance also covers tree removal as long as a covered peril is the cause of the fall.

 fire icon